sthagen/mandiant-flare-floss/doc/installation.md

 ## Method 3: Inspecting the FLOSS source code

-If you'd like to review and modify the FLOSS source code, you'll need to check it out from Github and install it locally.
+If you'd like to review and modify the FLOSS source code, you'll need to check it out from GitHub and install it locally.
 By following these instructions, you'll maintain a local directory of source code that you can modify and run easily.